 “I wanna warn anyone who might be considering volunteering,” she said in the post, “because you don’t deserve this.”

-TripShip said Tonnesen had reached out to her via Instagram direct message — the way he recruits many of the young models and artists who collaborate with the Lavatory.
-He said he was looking for volunteers to work at the museum.
-He invited her to his house for an interview, which he called an “audition.”
+TripShip said she’d responded to a call for volunteers on the Lavatory’s instagram — the way he recruits many of the young models and artists who collaborate with the Lavatory.
+It required her to message Tonnesen’s personal phone.
+He called and invited her to his house for an interview, which he called an “audition.”

 TripShip was elated.
 “This thing felt really important to me,” she said in an interview with New Times.
 “I was going to show him my art, and have my art be a part of the Lavatory, in a way.”